ToniKleinfeld/Read-me-script/README.md

 ## Installation

-You need Node installed , insert the script folder to you root project and add to git.ignore.
+You need Node installed!
+Insert only the script folder to you root project and add to git.ignore.

 Create your own .env , where you can set up your own pre values for Author , Github, Linkin and Website.